 [related: Wawrinka Says Murray Far More Accomplished]

 Now with Murray bowing out in a tough five-set quarterfinal and Nadal exiting the same way a round earlier, Wawrinka can essentially print up his own membership in the group.
-Ranked No. 3 in the world, Wawrinka's already there as the rankings have it, but the narrative has tended to leave him out of the super-elite group.
-But with two Slams already on his mantel, Wawrinka is just two US Open wins away from equaling Andy Murray's total of three Grand Slams.
+Ranked No. 3 in the world, Wawrinka’s already there as the rankings have it, but the narrative has tended to leave him out of the super-elite group.
+But with two Slams already on his mantel, Wawrinka is just two US Open wins away from equaling Andy Murray’s total of three Grand Slams.
 That will win him entry to the club for sure.
 Seeded fifth at the Open despite his ranking, Wawrinka faces sixth seed Kei Nishikori in the semifinals.
-Djokovic awaits, if he passes Frenchman Gael Monfils first.The BEST SALES on Amazon NOW ]
+Djokovic awaits, if he passes Frenchman Gael Monfils first.Up to 70% off on Hottest Amazon Deals]